coredns/coredns.io/content/blog/coredns-in-kubernetes-via-kubeadm.md

 ~~~

 To verify CoreDNS is running, we can check the pod status, deployment and the configmap in the node.
+Note here that the CoreDNS service will remain as "kube-dns" which ensures a smooth transition while upgrading your service discovery from kube-dns to CoreDNS.

 Check `pod` status:
 ~~~ text